 Our team reviews your activity choice carefully before submission for this reason.

-A realistic all-in budget for a standard mainland company in Qatar in 2026 typically looks like this: government fees from approximately QAR 3,950 (basic setup) upward; professional service and PRO fees from QAR 7,000 upward; office rent from approximately QAR 800/month for a flexi-desk option; and initial operating costs (translation, attestation, bank account setup) of QAR 500ā3,000 depending on your situation.
+A realistic all-in budget for a standard mainland company in Qatar in 2026 typically looks like this: government fees from approximately QAR 3,950 (basic setup) upward; full setup package from QAR 6,999 inclusive of the roughly QAR 3,950 government-fee baseline; office rent from approximately QAR 800/month for a flexi-desk option; and initial operating costs (translation, attestation, bank account setup) of QAR 500–3,000 depending on your situation.

 Schedule a Free Consultation